kcvanderlinden/cbsodatav4/README.md

 4. Once the DataFrame has been retrieved, you can use it for further analysis or exporting the data to a file.

 ## Example Usage
-Here is an example of how to retrieve the entire dataset from table ID "1007" and apply a filter:
+Here is an example of how to retrieve the entire dataset from table ID "84916NED" and apply a filter:
 ```python
 df = DataFrame("84916NED", limit=5)
 print(df)
 ```
-This will retrieve the first 5 rows of the dataset from table ID "1007" where `AantalPersonen` is equal to 1.
+This will retrieve the first 5 rows of the dataset from table ID "84916NED".

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/[USERNAME]/[REPO_NAME]/blob/master/LICENSE) file for details.